Raymond James Analysts Give StorageVault Canada (CVE:SVI) a C$6.50 Price Target

 Raymond James set a C$6.50 target price on StorageVault Canada (CVE:SVI) in a report published on Thursday morning, BayStreet.CA reports.
 The firm currently has an outperform rating on the stock.

-Other analysts also recently issued research reports about the company.
+SVI has been the subject of a number of other research reports.
+Canaccord Genuity lifted their price target on StorageVault Canada from C$5.00 to C$6.00 in a research report on Friday, August 6th.
 TD Securities boosted their target price on StorageVault Canada from C$5.50 to C$6.50 and gave the stock a hold rating in a research report on Tuesday, August 10th.
-Canaccord Genuity boosted their target price on StorageVault Canada from C$5.00 to C$6.00 in a research report on Friday, August 6th.
 Scotiabank boosted their target price on StorageVault Canada from C$6.25 to C$6.50 in a research report on Thursday.
-Finally, Cormark lifted their price target on StorageVault Canada from C$5.25 to C$6.40 in a research note on Monday, August 9th.
+Finally, Cormark boosted their target price on StorageVault Canada from C$5.25 to C$6.40 in a research report on Monday, August 9th.

 About StorageVault Canada